wilsonfreitas/awesome-quant/README.md

 - [Q-Fin](https://github.com/RomanMichaelPaolucci/Q-Fin) - A Python library for mathematical finance.
 - [Quantsbin](https://github.com/quantsbin/Quantsbin) - Tools for pricing and plotting of vanilla option prices, greeks and various other analysis around them.
 - [finoptions](https://github.com/bbcho/finoptions-dev) - Complete python implementation of R package fOptions with partial implementation of fExoticOptions for pricing various options.
+- [Intrinsic-Value-Calculator](https://github.com/akashaero/Intrinsic-Value-Calculator) - A Python tool for quick calculations of a stock's fair value using Discounted Cash Flow analysis

 ### Indicators